What is a REAL ID?

 If you are not a United States citizen, you will need to provide documentation demonstrating that you are lawfully in the United States.
 You will need to visit a DMV office in person to obtain a REAL ID.
 But you will be able to renew a REAL ID online.

-If you or a loved one are struggling with receiving your REAL ID, contact Charles L. Morgan, Attorney at Law today to discuss your case.
-Our trusted and experienced Charlotte criminal defense attorney is here to help you have a quick and successful case.
+If you or a loved one are struggling with receiving your REAL ID, contact Morgan Law today to discuss your case.
+Our trusted and experienced Charlotte criminal defense attorneys is here to help you have a quick and successful case.